Fertmeneses/titanic-ML-from-disaster/README.md

 ## Machine Learning results

 Building a clean dataset, including feature engineering and selection, was half of the work, the other half was exploring and optimizing Machine Learning algorithms to make good predictions.
-As the amount of information was limited (the training dataset has less than 900 entries), I used exclusively shallow learning algorithms, designing models with different complexities:
+As the amount of information was limited (the training dataset has less than 900 entries), **I used exclusively shallow learning algorithms, designing models with different complexities**:

 | Designation | Description | Libraries |
 | :---: | :---: | :---: |